 Modified Stage 2 to Stage 3 MU Measures and Objectives Comparison Tool

-Beginning in PY 2019 and beyond, CMS is now requiring the use of 2015 Edition CEHRT for all providers.
-In addition, all providers must attest to Stage 3 meaningful use, as providers may no longer attest to Modified Stage 2.
+For PY 2019 and beyond, CMS is now requiring the use of 2015 Edition CEHRT for all providers.
+Also, all providers must attest to Stage 3 meaningful use, as providers may no longer attest to Modified Stage 2.
 Due to this change, we have created a stage comparison tool to support providers and their stakeholders in understanding these changes.

 All information found below is taken from the CMS Promoting Interoperability Program overview page.